eporsche/daybreak/README.md

 ## About Daybreak

 Daybreak is a very simplistic timesheet and vacation planning program for small businesses.
 It was created because I needed something I could host myself and integrate better into our local IT enviornment.
 Other open sourced programs like [smalltime](https://www.small.li/) or [kimai](https://www.kimai.org/) didn't work out for me, since they did not comply to C-55/18 EuGH or where not easily extendable.
-This program is inspired and derived by [papershift](https://papershift.com).
+This program is inspired by [papershift](https://papershift.com).
 If you are looking for something more robust and/or more enterprise ready, I suggest you use their service.
 It has much more features like planning shifts.

 ## Installation Instructions